anronuay/MS3-task_wizard/README.md

 -   #### User Stories

-    1. As a user, I want to easily understand the main purpose of the site and learn more about the destination Santorini.
+    1. As a user, I want to easily understand the main purpose of the site and learn more about the functionality of the website.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable header, with the text 'Explore Santorini'.
 Underneath there is a small paragraph outlining the intention, recommendations for the island of Santorini, Greece.
         2. A map of Santorini, Greece is presented below the text to allow the user to engage with the map, search bar, marker icons and info window boxes.

-    2. As a user, I want to be able to easily navigate throughout the site to find content.
+    2. As a user, I want to be able to easily navigate throughout the site, to find and enage in content.

         1. The website was designed with the intention to be easy, simple to use and the content to be pretty self explanatory.
         2. Interactively via the map, three categories under the headings of attractions, restaurants and places to stay.
 Clearly displayed and marked under different universal logo/images and colour coded, with info window boxes displaying images of said recommendations and a link to learn more.

-    3. As a user, I want to look for information relevant to Santorini that could help aid a prospective visitor/traveller to the island.
-Both in the form of recommendations and other dedicated Santorini travel sites, in the social media links.
+    3. As a user, I want to be able to register or/and log in and access personal user profile/accounts relevant to the user.
+To enable them access to their own specified tasks, with the ability to create, read, update and delete function.

         1. The integrated search bar embedded in the map section allows the user to search for other related destinations [attractions, restaurants & hotels], within Santorini and Greece.
         2. The social media links in the footer, reinforces additional content and information for Santorini, allowing the user to broaden their knowledge about the island.